Has your startup has reached the point where you need to make your first hire?

 The subject line is one of the biggest factors that will entice people into opening your InMails.

-Your goal when writing a subject line is to build enough curiosity to get an open, without coming across as ‘spammy.’
+Your goal when writing a subject line is to build enough curiosity to get opened, without coming across as ‘spammy.’

 If you’re not an experienced ‘copywriter’ this can be hard.